EXCLUSIVE: Teenage boy says pit bull attacked him in San Francisco

 Cisneros says he was with a group, walking to a friend's house when he was attacked.
 One of his friends who tried to help fend off the dog was also bit and treated in the SF General's emergency room.

-Cisneros' family was by his side in the hospital Sunday night, including his mother, Magali Garcia, "someone could come forward and let us know where can we find the dog."
+Cisneros' family was by his side in the hospital Sunday night, including his mother, Magali Garcia.
+"Someone could come forward and let us know where can we find the dog," she said.
 Like any Mother, she doesn't want to see her child in pain.
 Luis had surgery Sunday to clean the puncture wounds and will have to go through a series of painful injections near his injuries, if police or animal control don't find the dog who bit him quickly.
 "We just want to observe the dog for 10 days, they want to make sure the dog doesn't have any rabies.
 My son has to go through pain again if we don't know if the dog has rabies or not."

 "Clinical rabies is actually almost always fatal," explains Dr Eric Wohlford, who is one of the doctors treating Luis in the pediatric unit.
 If police or animal control don't find the dog that attacked Cisneros, then they will have to treat him for rabies to ensure he doesn't contract the virus.
 "The important thing about rabies is actually treating patients before they have any kind of symptoms."